-When it comes to refreshing a room with summer color, it's hard to go wrong with a sunny shade of yellow.
-But the secret to giving this room summer energy is the dividing line: The contrasting combination of yellow and optic white creates an even brighter feeling with this fresh, color-blocked twist on an accent wall.
+When it comes to refreshing a room with bright colors, it's hard to go wrong with a sunny shade of yellow.
+But the secret to giving this room its summery energy is the dividing line: The contrasting combination of yellow and optic white over the bed creates an even brighter feeling with this fresh, color-blocked twist on an accent wall.

 Color Inside the Lines

 Color blocking can give any space a personality of its own by using multiple shapes and shades to create a unique pattern.
 A colorful geometric rug turns this living room floor into abstract art with a focused pastel palette.
 Get the look in your own space by pairing an abstract rug with warm, natural accents and cool-toned walls, like this seafoam green paint alongside natural leather and woven chairs.